 I can’t believe our baby is one.
 Makes me want to have more toast and blackberry jam!

 So that’s our Peter Rabbit Birthday Party experience!
 I hope it gives you lots of ideas if you plan to throw your own Peter Rabbit party!
-Having a party kit from Make it Mine Parties took a lot of the burden off me as I planned.
+Using a party kit took a lot of the burden off me as I planned.
 For one, I had a unifying theme and color scheme.
-Also making party hats yourself can be a challenge, but putting together Make it Mine Parties personalized party hats was a breeze!
-Find ideas for parties for boys and girl on the Make it Mine Parties website.
+Also making party hats yourself can be a challenge, but putting together personalized party hats from a kit was a breeze!

 What themed parties have you thrown?
 How do you go about planning?